Microsoft/azure-docs.pl-pl/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-templates.md

 <!--## Manage VM

-The following section describes some of the common operations around the VM that you will create on your Azure Stack Edge device.
+The following section describes some of the common operations around the VM that you will create on your Azure Stack Edge Pro device.

 [!INCLUDE [azure-stack-edge-gateway-manage-vm](../../includes/azure-stack-edge-gateway-manage-vm.md)]-->